• Home

 Switch up the colors to match your theme or use whatever you have on hand.

-What you need for stained-glass Jello
+What you need for stained-glass Gelatin

 (exact ingredients in the recipe card below)